spp1991/FlashCard/README.md

 $ git clone git@github.com:spp1991/FlashCard.git
 ```

-Click on the index.html file on todlist folder to start the application
+Click on the index.html file on FlashCard folder to start the application

 ## Built With